 - Papamichail, I., Iordanidou, G.-R., Roncoli, C., Papageorgiou, M.: Integrated motorway traffic flow control.
 8th International Congress on Transportation Research in Greece, Thessaloniki, Greece, September 27-29, 2017.

 Task 4.3: Demonstration and Evaluation

-The field test implementation at the M80 motorway in Melbourne, Australia, is currently underway, while the demonstration and the evaluation of the developed strategies will follow.
+The second (and more important) part of the control algorithm to be field tested at the M80 motorway in Melbourne, Australia, i.e. the feedback control concept, is currently in the field-application phase, Demonstration and evaluation of the strategy will follow.